 Book Week Scotland is an annual celebration of books and reading that takes place across the country.
-It runs from the 13th to the 19th of November and it is now in its twelfth year.
+Book Week Scotland 2024 will take place on 18–24 November, supported by Creative Scotland and SLIC.

 Please find further information and the links for your free tickets below.